 Remove the collar and accessory pack from the stove.
 The stove will arrive with the blanking plate fitted to the rear.
 This can be removed if required allowing the collar to be fitted for rear flue installations.
-The circular cut out in the rear heat shield must be removed to enable this style of connection - see image.

-Remove the panel from the stove by unscrewing the four screws and then remove the circular cut out for rear flue installations.
-Replace the rear heat shield.
+Remove the circular cut out for rear flue installations.

 Remember to fit the blanking plate to the unused flue position if it has been removed.
 OPERATION